Genioplasty (Chin Surgery)

 Risks:

 Like all cosmetic procedures, there are some risks associated with genioplasty.
-While these complications are rare, it is important to be aware of them.
-So you know what to watch out for.
+Although these complications are rare, it’s important to be aware of them so we know what to watch out for.

 • Allergic reaction